 As we continue to concentrate on core areas for our members and communities—professional knowledge, advocacy, design policy, community design, and public design education—we are happy to share that we received a $100,000 grant from the Cummings Foundation in support of our design education efforts in Boston schools.

 We want to take a moment to specifically address ArchitectureBoston and the decision to pause its production through the end of the year.
 Design thought leadership is a critical part of the BSA’s culture and AB has been one of the key vehicles for sharing our ideas.
 This is not the end of AB.
-We will be working with the AB editorial board, the boards, membership, and Karma to reimagine the publication and to create a brand publishing platform that is thoughtful, compelling, engaging, and sustainable.
+We will be working with the AB editorial board, the boards, membership, staff, and others to reimagine the publication and to create a publishing platform that is thoughtful, compelling, engaging, and sustainable.
 Stay tuned for more information regarding the timetable and plans with AB.

 The strong relationship between the BSA/AIA and the BSA Foundation is core to our future and a model for other AIA components.
 We are proud to be one of the oldest and the second largest chapter of AIA with 4,500 members.
 Even in these trying times, we still have one of the largest budgets of any AIA chapter due to the support of our membership, our donors, and our programming.
 BSA members are highly regarded nationally for their innovation and leadership.
 AIA National and many other chapters of the AIA have adopted many BSA initiatives, including the Women’s Leadership Summit.
 The Foundation’s work providing access to design education for Boston-area youth and community design resources to under-resourced neighborhoods elevates the role architects play in building sustainable, equitable, and vibrant cities for everyone.
 Our commitment to applying design to the regional challenges of climate change, housing and equity are further evidence of our impact.
 This work continues to thrive through the support of our individual and corporate donors, Rising Philanthropists, and grant funding.
 The commitment of our professional and public arms will lead us through challenging times and continue to build a better region through design.
 For all of this, and more, we say thank you to our stakeholders for continuing to support us through these unprecedented times.